 5 stars (1 rating)

-Tender, moist, and with just a touch of sweetness, this gluten free cornbread comes together easily in just one bowl and makes the perfect side dish for chili, soups, stews, or just as a snack!
+Tender, moist, and with just a touch of sweetness from honey, this skillet cornbread comes together easily in just one bowl and makes the perfect side dish for chili, soups, stews, or the holidays!
+Let me show you how simple homemade cornbread can be.

 Ingredients